vmware/terraform-provider-avi/website/docs/d/avi_wafpolicypsmgroup.html.markdown

 * `enable` - Enable or disable this waf rule group.
 Field introduced in 18.2.3.
 * `hit_action` - If a rule in this group matches the match_value pattern, this action will be executed.
 Allowed actions are waf_action_no_op and waf_action_allow_parameter.
 Enum options - WAF_ACTION_NO_OP, WAF_ACTION_BLOCK, WAF_ACTION_ALLOW_PARAMETER.
 Field introduced in 18.2.3.
 * `is_learning_group` - This field indicates that this group is used for learning.
 Field introduced in 18.2.3.
 * `locations` - Positive security model locations.
 These are used to partition the application name space.
 Field introduced in 18.2.3.
-Maximum of 16384 items allowed.
 * `markers` - List of labels to be used for granular rbac.
 Field introduced in 20.1.5.
 Allowed in basic edition, essentials edition, enterprise edition.
 * `miss_action` - If a rule in this group does not match the match_value pattern, this action will be executed.
 Allowed actions are waf_action_no_op and waf_action_block.
 Enum options - WAF_ACTION_NO_OP, WAF_ACTION_BLOCK, WAF_ACTION_ALLOW_PARAMETER.
 Field introduced in 18.2.3.
 * `name` - User defined name of the group.
 Field introduced in 18.2.3.